paulpierce34/YewBot/README.md

 (Alternatively, feel free to take your own screenshots, save them as .png files within same directory, and add to script if you'd prefer your own)

-REQUIREMENTS (included in requirements.txt file for easy use):
+**REQUIREMENTS (included in requirements.txt file for easy use):**

-Python 3 (I am using version 3.10.9) pyautogui (pip install pyautogui)
+- Python 3 (I am using version 3.10.9)
-Opencv (pip install opencv-python) time (you probably already have this)

-HOW TO USE:
+**HOW TO USE (shown in youtube video):**

-Open a terminal (cmd prompt or powershell) cd to the directory where you have the python script located Type the command: 'pip install -r requirements.txt' to install all python reqs execute script by typing 'python3 woodCutter.py'
+Open a terminal (cmd prompt or powershell) cd to the directory where you have the python script located Type the command: 'pip install -r requirements.txt' to install all python reqs execute script by typing 'python3 YewBot.py'

+**NOTES**:
+- Script must be executed in southeast Falador next to the Yew Tree in order for the banking part to function properly